ldynia/git-workshop/readme.md

 ```

 ## Merge conflicts
 So far so good.
 However, things not always go as expected.
-Often you will find yourself in situation of resolving a **marege conflicts**.
-A conflict in context of version control is a situation when you try to merge a files that has overlapping and conflicting information on branches that you are trying to merge.
+Often you will find yourself in a situation where you'll have to resolve **marege conflicts**.
+A conflict in context of version control is a situation when you try to merge a files that has overlapping and conflicting information between the branches that you are trying to merge.
 Here is an example.

 ```shell
 # create conflicting line file on master